-Screening for hepatitis C is not routinely done, so you may have to request a test from your doctor.
+Screening for hepatitis C is not routinely done, so you may have to request a test from your medical provider.
 This usually involves an antibody test followed by a confirmatory HCV viral load test.
 Once hepatitis C is diagnosed, ongoing monitoring is needed to assess disease progression and the need for treatment.
 It is recommended that you use the same laboratory for all of your tests, since result ranges and accuracy can vary from lab to lab.
 Keep copies of your lab and biopsy results for future reference.

 HCV Antibody Tests: